 Provision C.3 in the Municipal Regional Permit (MRP) requires site designs for new developments and redevelopments to minimize the area of new roofs and paving.
 Where feasible, pervious surfaces should be used instead of paving so that runoff can infiltrate to the underlying soil.
-Remaining runoff from impervious areas must be captured and used or treated using bioretention.
+Runoff should be dispersed to landscaping where possible.
+Remaining runoff from impervious areas must be treated using bioretention.
 In some developments, the rates and durations of site runoff must also be controlled.

 In addition, project applicants must execute agreements to allow municipalities to verify that stormwater treatment and flow-control facilities are maintained in perpetuity.

-The California Regional Water Quality Control Board for the San Francisco Bay Region adopted the MRP in October 2009.
-The MRP governs discharges from municipal storm drains operated by 76 local government entities, including those in western and central Copntra Costa County.
+The California Regional Water Quality Control Board for the San Francisco Bay Region reissued the MRP in November 2015 (MRP 2.0).
+MRP 2.0 governs discharges from municipal storm drains operated by 79 local government entities, including those in Contra Costa County.